weflex/product-development-guide/Readme.md

 Ideas
 ----

-Given its difficulty, product development is never a mythical procedure.
+Given its difficulty, product development is never an unattainable procedure.
 Like other engineering problems, we can solve it by careful analysis and planning.
-There are different stages inside a full cycle of product development, to make tiny ideas going live.
+There are different stages during a full cycle of product development, to make tiny ideas going live.

 Any improvement of a product starts as an idea.
 To begin with, go to `Ideas` board, create a card in `Inbox` list, write down your idea.